constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 1. **Collect the seed URLs and divide them between the query engines**:
-The advantage of this strategy is the communication between the engines is minimal, at the start or at a moment when we have a large number of URLs we let the engines execute the query on their own and at the stopping condition, the engine share their results.
+The advantage of this strategy is the communication between the engines is minimal, at the start or at a moment when we have a large number of URLs we let the engines execute the query on their own and at the stopping condition, the engines share their results.
 The limitation of this strategy is that we don't consider if the data sources discoverable inside the seed URLs overlaps.
-Another important limitation is when parts of the results are inside data sources process by different engines.
+Another important limitation is the loss of accuracy if part of the solution is present inside the documents processed by different engines.
-In that case there will be a loss of query accuracy because the solution mapping will have to be joint between the eniges.
+In that case, to find those results, the solution map would need to be joined, to retain the accuracy.
-By detecting those cases and using adaptative query planning [](cite:cites taelman2023, Acosta2011), it would be possible change strategy to avoid the loss of accuracy .
+By detecting those cases and using adaptative query planning [](cite:cites taelman2023, Acosta2011), it would be possible to change strategy to avoid the loss of accuracy.

 2. **Set the reachability criteria of each engine so that they cannot or are less likely to have overlapping search field**:
 The advantage of this strategy is, also, the low communication between the engines.